 The Adventure Program is designed specifically for skiers between the ages of 9 and 18 who want to develop their fitness, ski skills and have a variety of outdoor fun experiences.
 Participants will be exposed to new ski environments, including backcountry touring, ski orienteering, telemark and biathlon, as well as the continued development of classic as well as skate techniques.

-Training schedule: Wednesday evenings and Sunday afternoons from September to April.
-Occasional events outside these periods (see examples below).This year’s season will start on September
+Training schedule: Wednesday evenings and Sunday afternoons from September to the end of March.
+Occasional events outside these periods (see examples below).This year’s season will start on September 19.

 Level of ability: It is recommended that participants have basic skiing and skating skills equivalent to the Level 3 Jackrabbit program.